andruhon/android5xlsx/README.md

 #Configuration
 Please find gradle app configuration with comments in the build.gradle, two crucial things are enabling multi-dex and compiling with --core-library option.

+#Auto-downloading dependencies
+This might also be achieved by adding 'org.apache.poi:poi-ooxml:3.12' into dependencies, but it is not very straightforward because it is required to add some routine to re-pack xmlbeans and disable preDex.
+It will work. however the build process will be very slow, so it is easier just to prepare jars once and put them into libs directory (as described above)

 #Usage example
 Usage example is coming soon